-There’s a train that is easy and takes about 30 minutes.
+There’s a train from Frankfurt airport that is easy and takes about 30 minutes.
 If you arrive in terminal 1, follow the signs to the trains.
 They should take you down an escalator and then there will be machines to purchase a ticket.
 If you arrive in Terminal 2, take the Sky Line train to Terminal 1 and then follow signs for the regional trains (Regionalbahnof).
-When purchasing a ticket towards Mainz Hbf, it will present you with the choice between “uber Frankfurt/Hbf” or “uber Russelsheim” and you want to choose “uber Russelsheim.”
+When purchasing a ticket for Mainz Hbf, it will present you with the choice between “uber Frankfurt/Hbf” or “uber Russelsheim” and you want to choose “uber Russelsheim.”
 You will be taking the S8 to Wiesbaden VIA Mainz Hauptbahnof.
-You can also choose take a train to Mainz Kastel, however it will put you on the other side of the Rhine River and require a slightly longer walk to the city center.
+You can also choose to take a train to Mainz Kastel, however, it will put you on the other side of the Rhine River and require a slightly longer walk to the city center.

 Stay near the big church which is where the Marktfruhstuck is on the weekends.
 This gives you access to the main places you’d want to explore

 Main market square in Mainz with a big market here on Saturdays.
 In one part, people are outside drinking Weinschorle, which is essentially white wine and some sparkling water.
 Everyone spends time outside socializing and enjoying the weekend.